General Introduction to

 炙甘草Zhigancao/

-recipe.
-This recipe can be used for treatment of
+ingredients in the recipe.
+This recipe can be used for

 Bentun